hwameistor/hwameistor/docs/docs/quick_start/advanced_features/volume_eviction.md

   ...
 ```

-Check if there is any volume replica still located in the evicted node by following:
+Check if there is any volume replica still located in the evicted node by:

 ```console
 $ kubectl get localvolumereplica